nterprise/api-docs/data/docs/jekyll/api/niagara/oas_workFlow.md

 <a id="opIdstartWorkflow"></a>

-Starts a workflow on an entity
+Starts a work flow on an entity

 <aside class="warning">
 Permissions required:<br>